crate/cratedb-guide/docs/integrate/dbt/index.md

 ```

 ## Configure

 Because CrateDB is compatible with PostgreSQL, the same connectivity
-options apply like outlined on the [dbt Postgres Setup] documentation
+options apply, as outlined in the [dbt Postgres Setup] documentation.
-page.

 The dbt connection profile settings for CrateDB stored in [`profiles.yml`]
-are identical with PostgreSQL.
+are identical to PostgreSQL.
 ```yaml
 cratedb_analytics:
   target: dev